Llangeinor

-Llangeinor (Welsh: Llangeinwyr) is a small village (and electoral ward) located in the Garw Valley around 5 mi north of Bridgend in Bridgend County Borough, Wales.
+Llangeinor (Welsh: Llangeinwyr) is a small village (and community council electoral ward) located in the Garw Valley around 5 mi north of Bridgend in Bridgend County Borough, Wales.
 The ward population taken at the 2011 census was 1,243.
 The entire village is now protected as part of a conservation area.

 Economy

 IRVIN-GQ, part of Airborne Systems Group, makes parachutes for the military, near the junction of the A4093 with the main road A4064.
 GQ Parachutes had been formed in 1932.

 Governance

 At the local level Llangeinor is an electoral ward to Garw Valley Community Council, electing two of the 13 community councillors.